Estonia Flag Estonia

 1. Dough:

-4. Add the milk mixture, beaten eggs, and salt to the bowl and mix well with a wooden spoon.
+3. Add the milk mixture, beaten eggs, and salt to the bowl and mix well with a wooden spoon.

-5. Stir in the flour, 1 cup (120 g) at a time, stirring thoroughly after each.
-Transfer the dough to a flour-covered surface and knead it until it has become smooth and elastic.
-Knead the dough for about 10 minutes, adding flour as necessary to prevent sticking.
+5. Transfer the dough to a flour-covered surface and knead it until it has become smooth and elastic, about 10 minutes, adding flour as necessary to prevent sticking.

-7. Cover the dough with a cotton cloth and let it rise in a warm place for about 1–2 hours until it has about doubled in size.
-Then, punch it down and knead the dough a second time.
+6. Place the dough in a buttered bowl and dot it with additional butter then cover the dough with a cotton cloth and let it rise in a warm place for about 1–2 hours until it has about doubled in size.

 8. Rolls:

-9. Roll out the dough on a floured surface.
-With a sharp knife, cut the dough into 24-3 inch (7.6 cm) squares.
+9. With a sharp knife, cut the dough into 24 3–inch (7.6 cm) squares.

-10. Assemble the rolls by placing one slice of ham on each dough square, followed by about 1/2 teaspoon (2.5g) grated Parmesan cheese.
-Drizzle each stack with butter before rolling each into a narrow cylindrical shape.
+10. Assemble the rolls by placing one slice of ham on each dough square, followed by about ½ teaspoon (2.5g) grated Parmesan cheese.

 Keel Hernestega (Spiced Beef Tongue) (Appetizer)